docarray/docarray/docs/data_types/table/table.md

 # 📊 Table

 DocArray supports many different modalities including tabular data.
-This section will show you how to load and handle tabular data in DocArray.
+This section will show you how to load and handle tabular data using DocArray.

 ## Load CSV table